 Before getting ready to ship your firearm to us, please take some time to familiarize yourself with the below policies.
+We prefer firearms, receivers, etc. be sent to us through FedEx.
 If you have any questions, please call us at (920) 430-0727 or email us at [email protected]

-FedEx Firearms Policy: Restrictions specific to FedEx SameDay (Excerpted):
+FedEx Firearms Policy: Restrictions specific to FedEx SameDay (Excerpt):

 2 (a): The following items are prohibited and will not be acceptable for shipment by FedEx SameDay service: Firearms.